All Areas are Open to Indoor Visitation

 E-Connect: Virtual visits using technology

 We value the importance of relationships and remaining connected.
-Bethesda has iPads ready for residents and tenants to borrow and use as a way to connect with family and friends through FaceTime, Skype, Zoom or other program.
+Bethesda has iPads ready for residents and tenants to borrow and use as a way to connect with family and friends through FaceTime, Skype, Zoom, or another program.
 We encourage family and friends to connect with their loved one at Bethesda through this type of virtual visit.
 Family and friends can schedule an E-Connect call with their loved one at Bethesda by calling Rebecca at 320-214-5638.
 Then, prior to the designated E-Connect time that’s been scheduled, a Bethesda team member will bring an iPad (if needed) to the resident or tenant, help them get it set up and ready to use.
 The team members can help as much or as little as needed.
 To learn more, click here.

 COVID-19 testing, cases, and vaccinations

 Bethesda tests all staff weekly for COVID-19 and screens all employees daily prior to their shift.
 Bethesda has been conducting COVID-19 testing since May 2020, when we independently arranged weekly testing for all staff, as well as ongoing testing of residents and tenants.